 Rosenthal's Method: The Classic 5k + 10 Rule

 Rosenthal (1979) proposed the original fail-safe N as a straightforward way to address what he called the "file drawer problem."
-The calculation asks: how many studies averaging a null result (z = 0) would reduce the combined p-value to exactly the significance threshold, usually p = 0.05?
+The calculation asks: how many studies averaging a null result (z = 0) would reduce the combined p-value to the significance threshold, usually p = 0.05?

 When to use Rosenthal's method: Use it when your outcome is binary (significant or not), when you want a widely recognized benchmark your reviewers will immediately understand, and when you have fewer than 10 studies where funnel tests lack power.